MicrosoftDocs/windowsserverdocs/WindowsServerDocs/get-started/server-core-app-compatibility-feature-on-demand.md

 #### Mount the FOD ISO

 1. Use `New-PSDrive` from PowerShell, `net use` from Command Prompt, or some other method, to connect to the location of the FOD ISO.
-For example in an elevated PowerShell session run the following command:
+For example, in an elevated PowerShell session run the following command:

     ```PowerShell
     $credential = Get-Credential